How to Guides

 Businesses need to be constantly on their guard against getting into financial difficulties.
-Short term cash flow problems can initiate a spiral downwards that could result in insolvency and business failure.
+They need to ensure their finances are dealt with effectively and efficiently, before bigger challenges start to set in.
+For example, short term cash flow problems can initiate a downwards spiral that could result in insolvency and business failure.

 Warning signs of financial difficulty